 - What assistance do you need to accomplish the steps?

-- Needs development: Does not consistently meet all expectations.
-Additional direction and support is required/needed.
+- 1: Needs development – Does not consistently meet all expectations.
+Additional direction and support are required/needed.

-- Reliably delivers: Consistently meets expectations.
+- 2.0: Reliably delivers – Consistently meets expectations.
 Might exceed some expectations.
 Requires little to no additional direction to achieve established responsibilities.

-- Consistently exceeds: Consistently exceeds or delivers beyond expectations.
+- 3.0: Consistently exceeds – Consistently exceeds or delivers beyond expectations.
 Influences others to perform better.

 Looking for Additional Information & Resources?